hipe/tmx/lib/skylab/brazen/doc/issues/096-the-table-narrative.md

 we achieve the last point above by introducing the mechanism of [#007.H] dynamic dependencies" which we are formulating presently..

+## (method documentation) :[#.H]

+an essential part of our implementation of the [#sl-023]: we send, `.dup` to a curry to create another curry from it or to create an executable dup of a curry.

+the *whole* dependencies tree must be duped recursively in a non- trivial manner implemented ad-hoc as appropriate for each node.

+## :[#.E]

+fields should be immutable.

+## :[#.F]

+the default is to align left.
 _